-In today’s issue of Echoes of Eorzea, I will be walking you through the ReShade Install Guide and show you how to create some more fancy screenshot effects!
-Even if you do not wish to install the program itself, I hope that this post will be somewhat educational in regards to post-production screenshot art.
+In today’s issue of Echoes of Eorzea, I will be walking through the ReShade Install Guide and show you how to go about creating some screenshots with various different effects over the top.

 What is Reshade?